-Everyone is our school has a responsibility to provide a safe learning environment in which our children can learn.
-All staff members are aware of the local early help process and our role in it.
+Everyone in our schools has a responsibility to provide a safe learning environment in which our children can learn.
+Any child may benefit from early help and all staff members are aware of the local early help process and our role in it.
 They are aware of signs of abuse and neglect so they are able to identify children who may be in need of help or protection.
 All staff members are aware of and follow school processes (as set out in this policy) and are aware of how to make a referral to Social Care if there is a need to do so.
 If staff have any concerns about a child's welfare, they must act on them immediately and speak with the designated safeguarding lead (or deputy) - they do not assume that others have taken action.